sudeepthi59o/sudeepthi59o.github.io/content/portfolio/human-development_index-gcp.md

 +++

 ## Overview

-This project focuses on analyzing the evolution of global Human Development Indices (HDI), Gender Development Index (GDI), and Gender Inequality Index (GII) over time (1990–2023), using cloud-based data pipelines and interactive visualizations.
-By investigating the influence of major global crises such as wars, pandemics, and political upheavals, this analysis highlights how significant socio-political events impact human development metrics.
-The project provides an insightful look at the intersection between global events and human development, offering an effective visualization of these trends to support better decision-making.
+This project analyzes the evolution of global Human Development Index (HDI), Gender Development Index (GDI), and Gender Inequality Index (GII) from 1990 to 2023, using a cloud-based data pipeline and interactive visualizations.

+The pipeline includes data collection, cleaning, storage in Google Cloud Platform (GCP) services, analysis using SQL queries in BigQuery, and visualization with Plotly.
+By integrating cloud-based processing and interactive charts, the project provides deeper insights into development patterns over time.

+The analysis explores the impact of major global crises—such as wars, pandemics, and political upheavals—on human development metrics.
+It offers a data-driven view of how socio-political events shape development outcomes and provides visual tools to support informed decision-making.
 ----

 ## Technologies Used